rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 # Purchase

-The Purchase plugin helps you build In App Purchases into your App, in combination with the Metrological Billing.
+The Purchase plugin helps you build In App Purchases into your App, in combination with the Metrological Billing server.

 ## Usage